 This skinny chocolate ice cream mug cake is only 3 ingredients and about 178 calories.
 It’s the perfect little sweet treat.

 I’ve shared this recipe on the blog before, but I thought it was time for a reminder, especially with so many people trying to eat healthier to start the new year.
+If you’re craving a chocolate mug cake but want something a little lighter, this is a good choice.

 I mentioned earlier last week that I planned on doing some serious baking this past weekend.
 Well, it didn’t happen.
 I was out all Saturday and I spent Sunday afternoon curled up in bed catching up on my TV shows.
 One of our shopping trips on Saturday included a stop to Sur La Table, and while I was browsing for kitchen supplies, Mr. K was getting a demo of the Nespresso machine.
 Does anyone own one?
 I’ve seen them around and watched the commercials on tv, but after the demo, I was super impressed.